SnapView icon SnapView

 • Cull: 1~5, 0, P, X, U, Cmd+1~6

-• Actions: Cmd+C, Cmd+V, Delete/Backspace/D, Cmd+Delete, Cmd+O
+• Actions: Cmd+C, Cmd+V, Delete/Backspace/D, Cmd+Delete, Cmd+O, Quick Organize Option+1~3

-• Selection: Cmd+A (Main=Auto Advance, Grid/Manage=Select All)
+• Selection: Cmd+A (Main=Auto Advance, Grid/Pro Layout View=Select All)

 Refer to docs/release/SHORTCUTS.md for the full list.